-Novel object pose estimation methods can be mainly divided into two categories: \emph{CAD model-based} \cite{pitteri2019cornet, pitteri20203d, sundermeyer2020multi, okorn2021zephyr}, where a textured CAD model of the novel object is required during training and inference; \emph{manual reference view-based} \cite{wu2021unseen, corsetti2024open, bundlesdf, nope}, where a set of manually labeled reference views of the novel object is required.
-It is well known that obtaining accurate textured CAD models requires {specialized equipment and expert knowledge}, which hinders the scalability of mobile devices.
-Since manual reference views are relatively easy to acquire, methods based on them offer greater scalability.
-Specifically, manual reference view-based methods typically solve pose through 3D object reconstruction or directly obtain coarse pose via template matching, as shown in Fig.~\ref{Fig1} (a), where the switch indicates whether 3D reconstruction is required based on dense reference views.
-These methods rely on dense reference views, which are {time- and storage-consuming}.
-Furthermore, template matching-based methods require the use of novel template generation techniques or an extra pose refinement process to obtain accurate object pose, which further increases the computational complexity.
+Unseen object pose estimation methods can be further divided into two categories: \emph{CAD model-based} \cite{pitteri2019cornet, pitteri20203d, sundermeyer2020multi, okorn2021zephyr}, where a textured CAD model of the unseen object is required during training and inference; \emph{manual reference view-based} \cite{wu2021unseen, corsetti2024open, bundlesdf}, where a set of manually labeled reference views of the unseen object are required.
+Accurate textured CAD models can only be obtained with {specialized equipment and expert knowledge}, which hinders scalability in mobile devices \cite{he_tro2023, talak_tro2023}.
+Since manual reference views are relatively easy to acquire, methods in this category offer greater scalability.
+Manual reference view-based methods typically solve pose through 3D object reconstruction or directly obtain coarse pose via template matching, as shown in Fig.~\ref{Fig1} (a), where the switch indicates whether 3D reconstruction is required based on dense reference views.
+Dense reference views consume time for acquisition and memory for storage.
+Furthermore, template matching-based methods require the use of novel template generation techniques or an additional pose refinement overhead which further increases the computational complexity.

-To address the above challenges, we aim to explore a CAD model-free, sparse reference view-based novel object 6D pose estimation method, eliminating template matching-based retrieval process.
-Specifically, we formulate the task as the extreme case of sparse reference, where {\em only a single reference is utilized}.
-However, using a single reference introduces several unique challenges, including large pose discrepancies and limited geometric and spatial information.
-The comparison of dense reference views-based and single reference view-based methods is shown in Fig.~\ref{Fig1}.
+To address the aforementioned challenges, our motivation is to explore a CAD model-free, sparse reference view-based unseen object 6-DoF absolute pose estimation framework, eliminating the need for either 3D object reconstruction or template-based retrieval.
+Specifically, we formulate the task as the extreme case of sparse reference view, where {\em only a single reference is available}.
+Motivated by robotic manipulation scenarios, we design a {\em scalable label collection pipeline} where each unseen object is annotated with a single RGB-D reference view in a semi-automatic manner, while absolute pose recovery is obtained through the annotated reference view.
+The overview of our task setup is shown in Fig.~\ref{Fig1} (b).
+The robot first captures the object from its default manipulation viewpoint, and a custom-developed annotator provides the corresponding 6-DoF pose label.
+Given only a single annotated view as the sparse reference prior of an unseen object, our goal is to accurately estimate its 6-DoF absolute pose from arbitrary novel viewpoints in different scenes.
+However, using a single reference introduces several unique challenges, including large pose discrepancies and limited spatial information.